 Uber Can’t Compel Arbitration of Class Action

-SAN FRANCISCO (CN) — A federal judge Monday denied Uber’s motion to compel arbitration of phony cancellation fees it charges riders, calling the company’s notice process of waiving the right to sue “deficient.”
+SAN FRANCISCO (CN) — Denying Uber’s motion to compel arbitration of phony cancellation fees it charges riders, a federal judge called the company’s notice process of waiving the right to sue “deficient.”

 “Although the terms of service alert seems designed to put a registrant on inquiry notice of Uber’s terms of service and to alert the registrant that registration will amount to affirmative assent to those terms, the keypad obstruction is a fatal defect to the alert’s functioning,” Seeborg wrote in a 13-page order.
 “That defect turns what would be a sufficient notice process into a deficient one.”